Band representation, band connectivity and irreducibility: Band connectivity of EBR and Multiple Atomic Limits

-It is possible to discuss symmetry allowed band connectivity using combination of compatibility relations, decomposition of band representations and graph theory\cite{tqc}.
-For example, the band representation from ${\rm p}_z$ orbital without spin on Wyckoff position 2c can generate connected HSPs as shown in Fig.\ref{fig:connected}.
-Only one connected component exist.
+It is possible to discuss symmetry allowed band connectivity using combination of compatibility relations, decomposition of BRs and graph theory\cite{Bradlyn_B:2017}.
+For example, the EBR induced from ${\rm p}_z$ orbital without spin centred on Wyckoff position 2b can generate connected HSPs as shown in Fig.\ref{fig:connected}.
+Only one connected component exists.
 There are two possible configurations permitted by the combination of compatibility relations, decomposition of BR and graph theory.
-The ambiguity between the two configurations remain under these considerations.
+The ambiguity between the two configurations remain under compatibility considerations.
 Both lead to semi-metal phase when the band is half filled.
-The use of analytical form of band representation allows these ambiguity to be resolved.
+The use of analytical form of BRs and projection operators allows this ambiguity to be resolved with the configuration shown in Fig.\ref{fig:connected} (a) as the only symmetry permitted band connectivity (see end of next subsection) from the EBR.
+The configuration in Fig.\ref{fig:connected} (b) is symmetry indicated as topologically non-trivial.